km4ack/pi-scripts/README.md

 ### JS8Call
 Various scripts for JS8Call

+### pat
+Concept menu for working with Pat Winlink.
+Designed to simplify use of EES.

 ### autohotspot-buster
 Install autohotspot on Pi’s running Buster.
 This script will be installed during the autohotspotN install automatically if the user is running Buster instead of Stretch